Headshot of Dr.Malcolm Ogden

 • Profile

 Malcolm Ogden is a media scholar whose research focuses on the interrelations of digital media, bodily sensation, and capitalist political economy.
-Recent work of his has looked at: the labor of “fragrance influencers” and the mediation of olfaction; the role of linguistic suggestion in self-hypnosis and ASMR videos; the various forms of military/media escalation seen surrounding remote-work during and following the COVID-19 global pandemic; and, the weird aesthetics of The Backrooms, Skibidi Toilet, and other recent online audiovisual media.
+Recent work of his has looked at the labor of “fragrance influencers” and the mediation of olfaction; the role of linguistic suggestion in self-hypnosis and ASMR videos; the various forms of military/media escalation seen surrounding remote-work during and following the COVID-19 global pandemic; and, the weird aesthetics of YouTube and TikTok as embodied by urban exploration videos, Skibidi Toilet, the backrooms, and other associated phenomena.
 His work frequently draws on Marxist and feminist theories of labor; materialist media theory; literary and philosophical work on aesthetics; and cultural historical work on media and technology.

 Expand All